Natural light is considered the "perfect" ingredient for spectacular photography.

 Natural lighting is difficult to control as its outcome depends on the forces of nature.
 However, some forms of natural lighting, like street lights, can be controlled with some levels of difficulty.

 By contrast, artificial lighting is easy to modify and direct.
-You can adjust studio lights to fit your lighting needs at any time of the day or night.
+You can adjust studio lights to fit your lighting needs at any time of the day or night, and even use them to fake natural lighting in your photography.
 In this regard, artificial lighting is more predictable and preferred for photographers who don't want a re-shoot.

 3. Use cases